kvyborny/saudi_women_driving/README.md

 Order of execution:
 To run this replication package and generate the figures and tables found in the paper, please follow these steps:
 1) Open <replication_code/settings_rep_package.do.
 On line 18 replace "[INSERT FILE PATH TO REP PACKAGE]" with the file path to where you have saved the <saudi_women_driving> replication package.
 Then run this file.
 2) Open <replication_code/Master.do>.
 Run this file. <Master.do> will load all necessary Stata packages, load and prepare analysis ready data, and generate all figures and tables included in the paper.
 It will also run all robustness and statistics referred to in the paper.
+The run time for this file (and the accompanying do files that will run automatically as part of it) takes approximately 5 minutes.
 3) Additionally, each do file in <replication_code> includes a preamble at the top describing what the code in the file does.
 4) All results and log files generated from <Master.do> can be found in the results folder.
 Each result is saved as the figure or table number as it appears in the paper (e.g. "Tabel_1_Panel_A.tex" corresponds to Table 1, Panel A in the paper).
 5) Results stored in <replication_code/tables/Robustness and stats referred to in paper> after running <replication_code/Master.do> include alternate versions of some tables as referenced in the text or table footnotes.
 6) Log files from data cleaning and from the robustness section after running <replication_code/Master.do> will be saved in <results/log_files>.